aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Step 4.9: Safe unilateral transferring of a token

-To support safe unilateral transfers of a token, the sender may first ask the recipient to acknowledge off-chain about a pending transfer.
+To support safe unilateral transfers of a token, the sender may first ask the recipient to acknowledge off-chain a pending transfer.
 This comes in the form of a multiagent transaction request.
 Multiagent transactions contain multiple signatures, one for each on-chain account.
-Move then can leverage this to give `signer` level permissions to all that signed.
-For token transfers, this ensures that the receiving party does indeed desire to receive this token without requiring the use of the token transfer framework described above.
+Move then can leverage this to give `signer`-level permissions to all who signed the transaction.
+For token transfers, this process ensures the receiving party does indeed want to receive this token without requiring the use of the token transfer framework described above.

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">